 To sell or refinance property, you must have clear title.
 A lien on your house, mobile home, car, or other property makes your title unclear.
 To clear up the title, you must pay off the lien.
 Thus, creditors know that putting a lien on property is a cheap and almost guaranteed way of collecting what they are owed—sooner or later.

-Generally, creditors have the right to have the property sold to pay off the lien, usually by way of a foreclosure sale.
+Generally, creditors have the right to have real property sold to pay off the lien, usually by way of a foreclosure sale.
 However, except for mortgage liens and tax liens, they rarely do so.
 This is because in most cases your mortgage was placed on the property before the liens and so must be paid off before any liens are paid.
 If the creditor forecloses on the lien, it has to keep up the payments on the mortgage or lose the property.